RCoeurjoly/Brain-friendly-language-materials/README.md

 Some of these are:

-Strict control of vocabulary (introduction of new words), Use of pictures,
+-Strict control of vocabulary (introduction of new words), -Use of pictures,
-Circling questioning, etc
+-Circling questioning, etc

+The scripts have been used as LibreOffice macros.
+Also, as of now they can only process txt files.

+TODO

+Modify the scripts to work with epub files.
+Find a library to do so.
+Create the plots with gnuplot.
+Create the scripts to download the corpora.